wrzlbrmft/domains/README.md

 **Example**

 ```
-.foo.com
-.bar.com
-.www.xyz.net
-.org
+foo.com
+bar.com
+www.xyz.net
+org
 ```

-Each domain name usually starts with a dot (`.`) and includes all of its sub-domains.
-E.g. `.foo.com` includes `.www.foo.com`, `.bar.foo.com` etc.
+Each domain includes all of its sub-domains.
+E.g. `foo.com` includes `www.foo.com`, `bar.foo.com` etc.

+**NOTE:** To put a top-level-domain like `.com` on a list, simply use `com`, without the leading dot.
+Otherwise it will be auto-corrected.

 ### Exception Lists

-*domains* also supports exception lists to express rules like *"'.com' except '.youtube.com'"*.
+*domains* also supports exception lists to express rules like *"'com' except 'youtube.com'"*.
 An exception list is a second file loaded in conjunction with a domain list; also a simple text file, containing one (exception) domain name per line.